adamjohannes/transaction-tracker/backend/README.md

 - **Layered Architecture**: Built with a clean separation of concerns, making the codebase maintainable and easy to understand.
 - **Data Persistence**: Uses a powerful PostgreSQL database for reliable and structured data storage.
-- **CSV Data Import**: Includes a utility script to import historical transaction data from a CSV file directly into the database.

 ---